 To reach the new facilities, secondary effluent, which flows to an effluent channel south of the secondary clarifiers, would be diverted to a new effluent channel north of the clarifiers and to a new pumping station to lift flow to the new facilities.
-The secondary effluent would need to be prescreened prior to entering the BAFs.
+The secondary effluent would need to be prescreened prior to entering the units.
 Effluent from the new facilities would enter a new tunnel discharging to the chlorine contact tanks.

 Blowers would provide aeration.
-The air would be injected at the base of each biological aerated filter and flow upward, co-current with the wastewater flow.
+The air would be injected at the base of each biological aerated filter and flow upward, concurrent with the wastewater flow.

-The BAFs and SPBRs both need to be backwashed approximately every two days, using final effluent for backwashing.
-Backwash waste would be returned to the head of the secondary system or to the head of the plant.
-Backwash rate is about 25 gpm/ft2, for about eight minutes.
-Air required for backwashing is approximately 5000 standard cubic feet per minute per cell (scfm/cell).
+The tanks need to be backwashed every 24 hours, approximately, or at a pre-determined set head loss across the filter.
+Water for backwashing is supplied from a common reservoir above the filter cells.
+Backwash waste would be returned to the head of primary or to the head of the plant; the backwash rate is about 9300 gpm/battery.
+The airflow rate required for backwashing is approximately 2,500 standard cubic feet per minute per cell (scfm/cell).

-The gross area required for siting the BAF and SPBR system, including blowers, a pump station and galleries would be about 5.7 acres, the entire available space in Area A, the space west of the existing secondary batteries.
-Figure 12 shows the proposed BAF and SPBR layout.
+The gross area required for siting the BAF and MBBR system, including blowers, a pump station and galleries would be about 7.95 acres.
+Figure 12 shows a preliminary BAF and MBBR layout.